Haiti Travel Information

 The two official languages of Haiti are Haitian Creole and French.
 English is largely spoken in the capital and at Labadee cruise port.

-Malaria and dengue fever occur in Haiti.
-Doctors recommend that travellers take malaria medication and protect themselves as far as possible from mosquito bites with insect repellent and mosquito nets.
-Chikungunya fever is also common in the region.
+Visitors should take malaria medication, and protect themselves as far as possible from mosquito bites with insect repellent and mosquito nets.
+Chikungunya and dengue fever also occur in the region.

 Restaurant staff in Haiti should be tipped around 10 percent of the bill.
 Taxi drivers can be given a discretionary tip if they are helpful and efficient.
 Most Haitians don't tip, but it is customary to tip in tourist locations and all gratuities are graciously accepted.